 Section 1753.3, subdivision (a), describes the specific steps the operator must take to calculate a cost estimate for well abandonment using Method 2.
-The operator sums the costs associated with subdivisions (a)(2) through (a)(9) consistent with plugging and abandoning each of the operator's wells in according with Public Resources Code section 3208.
+The operator sums the costs associated with subdivisions (a)(2) through (a)(9) consistent with plugging and abandoning each of the operator's wells in according with Public Resources Code section 3208 and then reduces that cost by any reductions based upon the repurposing of the well under subdivision (a)(11).